 “When I had my accident in March, I thought my career was over – it was that bad.
 Thankfully it wasn’t and . . .
 I . . . overcome those setbacks and really pushed through.
 It was one of the hardest things I’ve had to do.
 A tough six months, but I was more than happy with my results [at the Paris 2024 Paralympic Games.]”

-Jakara Anthony (Winter Sport)
+Jakara Anthony (winter sport)

 Award presented by Gemma Versteeg, Senior Brand Manager, Coca-Cola South Pacific and accepted on Jakara’s behalf by Geoff Lipshut, CEO Olympic Winter Institute of Australia.